Triston Casas Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.17 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.

-- The righty's last time out came on Saturday against the Seattle Mariners, when he went three innings, surrendering seven earned runs while allowing six hits.
+- His last time out came on Sunday against the Seattle Mariners, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up five hits.

+- The 25-year-old has a 5.47 ERA and 10.8 strikeouts per nine innings across 11 games this season, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.